aybassiouny/mahdytech/content/blog/2019/01/05/task-manager-memory-info/index.md

 ### OS Paging

 OS Paging is an amazing idea.
 Basically, the OS *realizes* some parts of the memory are not used a lot by your app.
-Now, why waste previous physical memory on that?
-A process in kernel makes this unused space is written to disk instead.
-Once it gets accessed again, it gets brought back into memory.
+Now, why waste precious physical memory on that?
+The kernel moves this unused space from RAM to disk.
+Once it gets accessed again, it gets brought back into RAM.

 For a more detailed explanation of how memory works in windows, I cannot recommend enough Mark Russinovich's [Mysteries of Memory Management Revealed](https://www.youtube.com/watch?v=TrFEgHr72Yg).

 ## Memory Tracking

 Now that's a lot of info to track - with endless [scenarios](#Debugging-with-Memory-Info) to apply.
-Whom to turn to? of course it's Task Manager!
+Whom to turn to to understand process memory details? of course it's Task Manager!

 Memory that is backed by RAM is generally referred to as `Working Set`, while `Private Bytes`, in general, are the overall committed memory.
 Dlls make definitions a little more complicated, so let's ignore them for now.
 In other words:

 ```
-Private Bytes [Committed Memory] =  Private Bytes + Page File
+Private Bytes [Committed Memory] =  Working Set (RAM-backed memory) + Page File (Disk-backed memory)
 ```

 By default, Task Manager shows Working Set under any process:

 ![Default Task Manager](./TaskManagerWorkingSet.PNG "Task Manager shows Working Set by default")

 And that's the number I used to look at all the time.
 Little did I know, Task Manager *actually* has commit info, but it's under the column `Commit Size`.
-I so far could not find Virtual Memory info in there.
+So far, I could not find Virtual Memory info in Task Manager.

 ![Task Manager after adding Commit Size](./TaskManagerCommitSize.PNG "It is possible to add Commit Size") *Task Manager allows adding Commit Size by right-clicking columns and adding it*

 ## Effective Memory Metrics

-Thankfully, there are many other resources to examine Perf in Windows.
+Thankfully, there are many other resources to examine process metrics in Windows.
 Every windows machine has `PerfMon` that can be used to expose very detailed info about each process and the system in general:

 ![PerfMon](./PerfMon.PNG "PerfMon allows examining very detailed measurements about system")